ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - this is necessary after most boards increased CONFIG_MAX_TASKS 32 -> 64
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Stack size increased from 1700 to 1900.

 ## Commit #655
 ### Hash